robrich/gulp-ignore/README.md

 Run JSHint on everything, filter to include only files from in the public folder, then uglify and write them.

-4: Conditionally filter content, include everything down-stream
+---

+If you want to conditionally filter content but include everything down-stream, use `gulp-if`. **`gulp-ignore` will remove files from the stream**

 **Condition**